VeldEnDuin/VeldEnDuin.github.io/en/amenities/sanitary-facilities.md

 * 2 toilets for guests with disabilities
 * 3 boxes for chemical toilets
 * 3 sinks
-* servicestation with discharge and water supply point

 Price per coin: € 1,50 for 6 minutes of warm water – coins available at the reception